neondatabase/website/content/docs/reference/glossary.md

 ### Auto-suspend compute

-A feature that suspends a compute endpoint after a specified period of inactivity (5 minutes by default) to save on compute resources.
+A feature that suspends a compute endpoint after a specified period of inactivity (5 minutes, by default) to save on compute resources.
 This feature is also referred to as "scale to zero".
 When suspended, a compute endpoint is placed into an `Idle` state.
 Otherwise, the compute endpoint is in an `Active` state.
 You can monitor the state of a compute endpoint in the **Branches** widget on the Neon **Dashboard**.

 ### Autoscaling